AY2526S1-CS2103T-F08b-2/tp/docs/UserGuide.md

 ### Deleting a person : `delete`

-Deletes the specified person from the address book.
+Deletes the specified person from the Mate.

 Format: `delete p/INDEX`